MatthieuRu/kpi-reporting/README.md

 ```

 ### 3. Generate Fake Table

+**Rules**
+ - Let's assume the company has existed for 12 months, they acquired all their customers on month 1 and they will not gain any more customers in the following 12 months.
+ - All customers (referred to as companies) have monthly subscriptions.
+ - Create 500 companies, each with a unique `company_id` .
+ - Each company is a company_size="small" with a probability of 0.
+7 and "large" with a probability of 0.
+3.
+ - Each small company has the number of sessions in a month equal to 5, plus or minus a uniform random integer between 0 & 5.
+ - Each large company has the number of sessions in a month equal to 10, plus or minus a uniform random integer between 0 & 10.
+ - Give each session a random `created_at` timestamp within that month.
+ - If a company has 0 sessions in a month, they have churned that month and will not come back (i. e. have no future sessions).

 **Step A. Initate the fake data generation:**
 1. Create the company table for the month 0